christophhart/hise_documentation/Tutorial4.md

 # Creating the User Interface

 In the last chapter we have created our patch and added modulators and additional sound generators.
-Now we want to build a custom user interface that controls certain parameters of the patch.
+Now we want to build a custom user interface.
 For simple interfaces like this one you'll almost get away without writing a single line of Javascript yourself - there are some helper tools which try to do the most boring stuff for you.
 However please have a look at the generated code.
 As soon as the interface gets more complicated or you need a more dynamic behaviour, you'll need to go in there manually.

 We'll be using a background image and film strips for the sliders.
 The graphics are kindly provided by Jesus Ginard from Wavesfactory.
 You can download the image files [here](http://hise.audio/tutorial/tutorialImages.zip).
 If you copy them into the `Images` subfolder of our project, we are ready to start.